SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ### Run the application in counter mode

-- Evaluation kit board's ULP_GPIO_1 (Connector - P16) will be toggled ten times at every millisecond.
+- Evaluation kit board's ULP_GPIO_1 (Breakout pin - P16) will be toggled ten times at every millisecond.
 - After toggling GPIO for 10 times, interrupt callback is unregistered and counter is de-initialized.
 - Following prints will be observed on console: